 1. A single Incident Command Post (ICP) should be established and its location transmitted to responding emergency service units by their communications center before their arrival at the scene.
 Incident Commander is established.

 2. The ICP is a joint effort between the Incident Commander (or Unified Command if established), Command and General Staff personnel represented at the scene.
 Therefore, key officials and stakeholders (i.e., Fire, Police, EMS, Governmental Officials, EMA Officials, Federal Officials, Building Owners, etc.) should be directed to the ICP upon their arrival at the scene.
+Suggest more language on what is UCS and why it is important and likely to be needed on MCIs.

 3. The ICP should be identified by the display of a GREEN means of identification that is visible from all sides of the stationary ICP, so that it is easily identified at the scene.
 For example, a green Incident Command Post sign, flag or light might be used to make this designation.